-By the numbers: Highlights from the mid-term budget Debt stabilises but declines more slowly than planned as Treasury banks on reforms, rising revenue and a lower inflation target to sustain momentum… by Vernon Wessels November 12, 2025 Economy & Markets
+By the numbers: highlights from the mid-term budget Debt stabilises but declines more slowly than planned as Treasury banks on reforms, rising revenue and a lower inflation target to sustain momentum… by Vernon Wessels November 12, 2025 Economy & Markets

 Why Africa needs sovereign wealth funds (done right) The sovereign wealth fund – to channel resource revenues into infrastructure, say – is a tool more African countries should adopt… by Tamsin Freemantle October 21, 2025 Opinion·Pan-African